 Insurance providers like Seven Corners offer a variety of plans

-with different coverage levels and price-points.
+coverage levels and price-points.
 No matter your budget or your degree of risk tolerance, you’ll want to think carefully about your insurance purchase.
-Reading and understanding different plan details — and talking to an
+Reading and understanding different plan details — and talking to an insurance representative,

 What about CFAR coverage?